kenjennings/Atari-Binary-To-Code/README.md

 Example output of the address and values in decimal format.
-Group, Line Size, and Pixel Line size are 2:
+Group, Line Size, and Pixel Line size are 2.
+So, 2 bytes per address, two bytes per line, two characters per bit:

                           1000 00000: 000 024: . . . . . . . . . . . # # . . .